gprince349/BTB_Organization/README.md

 # BTB_Organization
 This is Computer Architechture course project.
 Here we're implementing a Branch-Target-Buffer given in Pdede research paper.

-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
+Pdede stands for Partition, Deduplication, and Decoding these are the three main idea presented in the paper also the implementaion for that is here.

 <p align="center">
   <h1 align="center"> ChampSim </h1>